UK Visa & Immigration Information

 - Evidence that you meet the financial requirements to live and study in the UK

-(For the official visa application, you will need a letter from your parent/legal guardian confirming their relationship to you and that they consent to travel arrangements, your study and living arrangements whilst in the UK.
+- If you will be under 18 on the date you apply for your visa then you will need to provide an international student consent form completed by your parent/legal guardian found here (For the official visa application, you will need a letter from your parent/legal guardian confirming their relationship to you and that they consent to your travel arrangements, and your study and living arrangements whilst in the UK.
 You will also need evidence of your relationship with your parent/legal guardian e.g. birth certificate)

 - 20% course fee deposit before the issue of a CAS number

 The UK Council for International Student Affairs (UKCISA) provides some additional useful information regarding preparing for your visa application – click here.

 The Home Office has also put together a guide to supporting documents – download.